 My man Billy Pierce pitched (which I knew and was the first clue I had in tracking the game).
 He won his 9th of the year that day.
-I don't really have any memories of the game other than my father talking about Pierce and Whitey Ford (who didn't pitch that day), the hot dog vendors coming through the stands and my Dad pointing out that the Yankees took the covering off the bleachers in dead center to accommodate more fans.
+I don't really have many memories of the game other than my father talking about Pierce and Whitey Ford (who didn't pitch that day), the hot dog vendors coming through the stands, the scoreboard with the trains running behind it all day, and my Dad pointing out that the Yankees took the covering off the bleachers in dead center to accommodate more fans.
 The many white shirts out that way made it tough on hitters trying to pick up the pitch.

 Last week I was able to track down a program from the day at Yankee Stadium. that's the cover up top.
 It was in pretty decent shape other than the scorecard centerfold being held in place by only a bit of one staple.
 I decided that I'd go ahead and scan it for a post, most of it anyway.